-We all have the capacity to listen and, to a certain extent, we think we might be really good at it.
+We all have the capacity to listen and, to a certain extent, we think we might be excellent at it.

 But listening needs to be practiced like any other skill set.

 Especially in today’s world where people are overwhelmed and feel that they are not seen, heard or valued for whom they really are.

 First off, let’s distinguish what most of us do while we are listening:

 We interrupt the other person while they speak to verify something or insert a comment.

 We start to share our own story or seemingly related facts.

 We cut them off or start giving advice when it wasn’t asked for.

 We might even take the conversation entirely over and all of a sudden it becomes about us and no longer about the other person.